-- 59. (1) A contravention or failure to comply with the provisions of these regulations shall be an offence punishable on summary conviction by a fine not exceeding £2.000. - (2) The Department shall not bring proceedings against a person in respect of any contravention or failure to comply with these regulations under Part V unless- - (a) subject to subregulation (4), he is a registered person; - (b) notice has been given to him in accordance with subregulation (3); - (c) the period specified in the notice, within which the registered person may make representations to the Department, has expired; and - (d) in a case where, in accordance with subregulation (3)(b), the notice specifies any action that is to be taken within a specified period, the period has expired and the action has not been taken within that period. - (3) Where the Department considers that the registered person has contravened or failed to comply with any of the provisions of the regulations mentioned in subregulation (1), it may serve a notice on the registered person specifying- - (a) in what respect in its opinion the registered person has contravened or is contravening any of the regulations, or has failed or is failing to comply with the requirements of any of the regulations; - (b) where it is practicable for the registered person to take action for the purpose of complying with any of those regulations, the action which, in the opinion of the Department, the registered person should take for that purpose;
+- 59. (1) A person other than the Department or any of its servants or agents acting in the course of duty who contravenes any of these Regulations commits an offence.
+Penalty: A fine of £2,000. - (2) The Department must not bring proceedings against a person in respect of a contravention of a regulation in Part VI unless- - (a) subject to sub-regulation (4), the person is a registered person; - (b) notice has been given to the person in accordance with sub-regulation (3); - (c) the period specified in the notice, within which the registered person may make representations to the Department, has expired; and - (d) in a case where, in accordance with sub-regulation (3)(b), the notice specifies any action that is to be taken within a specified period the period has expired and the action has not been taken within that period. - (3) If the Department considers that a registered person has contravened any regulation in Part VI, it may serve a notice on the registered person specifying- - (a) in what respect in its opinion the registered person has contravened or is contravening that regulation; - (b) if it is practicable for the registered person to take action for the purpose of complying with any of those regulations, the action which, in the opinion of the Department, the registered person should take for that purpose; - (c) the period, not exceeding 3 months, within which the registered person should take any action specified in accordance with sub-regulation (b); - (d) the period, not exceeding one month, within which the registered person may make representations to the Department about the notice.

-- (c) the period, not exceeding three months, within which the registered person should take any action specified in accordance with subregulation (b); - (d) the period, not exceeding one month, within which the registered person may make representations to the Department about the notice. - (4) The Department may bring proceedings against a person who was once, but no longer is, a registered person, in respect of any previous failure to comply with these regulations and for this purpose, references in subregulations (2) and (3) to a registered person shall be taken to include such a person.
+(4) The Department may bring proceedings against a person who was once, but no longer is, a registered person, in respect of any previous failure to comply with these Regulations and for this purpose, references in sub-regulations (2) and (3) to a registered person is taken to include such a person.